top of page

 • Frederick W Law 1861 – died 1861

 • Florence Emily Law 1863 - 1894– married Alfred Diss.
 He was born in Fordham but from about 180 he lived in West Bergholt.
 He was a carpenter, then bricklayer and builder and finally master builder for many years living in West Bergholt.
 He married first to Maria Dils from Monmouthshire in Wales and they had seven children and then he married Florence Law and had a further 6 children!
 12 people living in the house in 1881.
 By 1891 they were living at 21 Stanwell Street, Colchester.
-By 1911 he was a widower and living with Elizabth Minter at Vine Cottage 47 Butt Road, Colchester.
+1911 he was a widower and living with Elizabeth Minter at Vine Cottage 47 Butt Road, Colchester.
 Alfred died 19 May 1920 in Colchester.
 Executor was Frederick Morris Diss, Gentleman.
 Fred died in 1923

 • Alberta Law 1865 – 1903